irvingjem/irvingjem/README.md

 ### A Little About Me
 - 🔭 I am currently finishing up a Bootcamp through the University of Oregon for Full Stack Coding
 - 🖥️ Looking forward I am hoping to do more work in the software world with a focus on back-end coding
-- 🧠 The next language I want to learn is C++
+- 🧠 The next language I want to learn is C#
 - 🏫 I have a BFA in Graphic Design

 ## Thanks For Stopping By 😄